 Skip to main content

-Lakeflow Declarative Pipelines Python language reference
+Lakeflow Spark Declarative Pipelines Python language reference

-dp module overview
+pipelines module overview

-Lakeflow Declarative Pipelines Python functions are defined in the pyspark.pipelines module (imported as dp).
+Lakeflow Spark Declarative Pipelines Python functions are defined in the pyspark.pipelines module (imported as dp).
 Your pipelines implemented with the Python API must import this module:

 Python